-The HSP had a structure for governance and reporting which includes the Programme Partnership Board, Communications Group and Programme Delivery Group,
+The HSP had a structure for governance and reporting which includes the Programme Partnership Board, Communications Group and Programme Delivery Group, outlined in Figure 1, left.

 The HSP Delivery Group co-ordinates contact and activity between schemes and partners, escalates emerging key issues to the Board and co-ordinates the activities of the Communications Group and Policy Group.